tonyx/Sharpino/README.md

 ## News:
 New sample: started an example of Restaurant/Pub management.
 (Sample 6)
 - Version 1.5.7:
-- Added _runInitAndCommand that create a new aggregate and a command context in a single transaction.
+- Added _runInitAndCommand_ that creates a new aggregate and a command context in a single transaction.
 - Changed the signature of runAggregate and runNAggregate (simplified the viewer passed as parameter avoiding a labmda)
 - Version 1.5.5:
 - fixed a key problem in dictionary keys in memory based eventstore (MemoryStorage).
 Note it is supposed to be used only for dev and testing.